domhnallohanlon/thunkable_book_1/snapchat.md

 ### Show the location

 Within the location sensor you can access the latitude and longitude values for your current location as well as being able to tell you your current address.
-The `current address` block tells you the street name, town name, city name, and postcode.
+The <span class="block getter">Location_Sensor1.Current Address</span> block tells you the street name, town name, city name, and postcode.
 For this application the exact street is probably too specific for most users so we can include either town or city.

 ![show current town](img/location_blocks.png)

-In this snippet the `split text at` block uses the \n character to split the address into a list, where each element of the list corresponds to a line of the current address.
+In this snippet the <span class="block text">split text at</span> block uses the \n character to split the address into a list, where each element of the list corresponds to a line of the current address.
 For example, setting the index = 2 gives the current town, but if we use index = 3 the user should see the current city.

 ## Tidying it all up.